JeffersonLab/halla_molpol_sim/README.md

 ### Run With Visualization
 ***

-To run with visualization, simply execute the MolPol program.

-_./MolPol_

-This will bring up the Qt/OGL Display.

-From here, as standard with G4 you can execute a macro with
+To run with visualization, simply execute the MolPol program _./MolPol_ and this will bring up the Qt/OGL Display.
+From here, as standard with G4 you can execute a macro with _control/execute yourMacro_

-_control/execute yourMacro_

 **Note: You shouldn't run with an excessive amount of events in visualization mode.
 It would be advisable to use custom MolPol macro options such as _krypteffect_ and _onlymollers_ to cut down on the number of rays which need to be drawn.**